 We seek to achieve our investment objectives by investing in income-producing fixed income and equity securities of companies that we believe offer attractive distribution rates.
 We evaluate each holding based upon its contribution to our investment income and its risk relative to other potential investments.

-Total income from investments for the 1st quarter 2011 was approximately \$3.5 million, a slight decrease as compared to 4th quarter 2010.
-This decrease is due to an exchange during the quarter from a higher yielding debt investment to lower yielding investments, offset by distribution increases from our MLPs.
+Total income from investments for the 2nd quarter 2011 was approximately \$3.5 million, a slight increase as compared to 1st quarter 2011.
+This increase is due to distribution increases from our MLPs.

 Expenses